DSXiangLi/DecryptPrompt/README.md

 ### LLM Agent 让模型使用工具 (llm_agent)
 - A Survey on Large Language Model based Autonomous Agents
+- PERSONAL LLM AGENTS: INSIGHTS AND SURVEY ABOUT THE CAPABILITY, EFFICIENCY AND SECURITY
 - 基于prompt通用方案
   - ReAct: SYNERGIZING REASONING AND ACTING IN LANGUAGE MODELS  :star:
   - Self-ask: MEASURING AND NARROWING THE COMPOSITIONALITY GAP IN LANGUAGE MODELS :star: